c1505/job-tracker/blog_post.md

 ## Random
 Learned that I can't visit a page and have a second expect withing one Rspec block

+### How to process incoming postings to remove the ones that I don't want to display?
+I think I need to delete what is in the json if it matches anything that is stored.

+### Faking hitting an api in tests
+You want to test that you are hitting an api when if you do, but the tests that aren't related explicitly to that, probably should fake it.

+What to do when you don't know what api data you will get... it will change

 ``` ruby
 development: